-The Mork Family Scholarship supports USC undergraduates on full tuition, four-year scholarship with additional $5,000 living stipends per year.
+The Mork Family Scholarship supports USC undergraduates on full tuition, four-year scholarships with additional $5,000 living stipends per year.
 The Mork Family Scholars Program was announced in 2011, when USC received $110 million – the single largest gift in the university’s history for undergraduate scholarships – from USC supporters and devoted philanthropists Julie and John Mork.
 The gift provides support in perpetuity for the university’s most precious asset: its extraordinarily diverse, talented and ever more accomplished undergraduate student body.

 Benefits of the Mork Family Scholarship